 Oil and gas leases of the Company are obtained from the owner of the mineral estate.
-The leases are generally for a primary term of one to five years, and in some instances as long as ten years, with the provision that such leases shall be extended into a secondary term and will continue during such secondary term as long as oil and gas are produced in commercial quantities or other operations are conducted on such leases as provided by the terms of the leases.
-It is generally required that a delay rental be paid on an annual basis during the primary term of the lease unless the lease is producing.
-Delay rentals are normally \$1.00 to \$25.00 per net mineral acre but can exceed this range.
+The leases are generally for a primary term of three or more years, and often have extension options for an equivalent period as the original primary term for payment of additional bonus consideration.
+The leases customarily provide for extension beyond their primary term for as long as oil and gas are produced in commercial quantities or other operations are conducted on such leases as provided by the terms of the leases.